 Search for the missing group was deliberately delayed.
 First bodies of the Dyatlov group were discovered almost a month after their death.
 This period corresponds to two half-lives of the radioactive isotope phosphorus-32.
 In favor of this theory is the skin of the dead reported by many witnesses to be of a dark brown color which is characteristic for phosphorus poisoning.

-British author Keith McCloskey in his book "Mountain of the Dead" suggests that the students stumbled upon a military testing area and were either killed by Soviet soldiers protecting the area or were scared into fleeing by the sounds of nearby explosions.
+The theory is that Dyatlov group stumbled upon a military testing area and were either killed by Soviet soldiers protecting the area or were scared into fleeing by the sounds of nearby explosions.

 One possible scenario is that of power struggle and illegal use of military equipment, helicopters in particular, by high ranking officers.
 This theory was put forward in September 2011 by Alexander Gulikov.
 During the time of the incident the 21st Communist Party Congress was taking place in Moscow, and the enhanced service mode was enforced by the Interior, the Navy, the KGB, etc. respective ministries.
 It was strictly prohibited for any military equipment to leave its location, any personnel training connected with the taking out of military hardware is cancelled, soldiers cannot go on leave, neither can officers go on leave, and commanders are on round-the-clock duty.
 In this environment military officers who were friendly with at least one of the top Moscow bosses had gone hunting in the valley of the Auspiya river.
 A group of Mansi beaters would act together to flush out wildlife and game towards the line of approaching hunters.
 The return from the hunt was planned for 1 February 1959.
 For their return they used a military helicopter.
 Gulikov speculates that the KGB were fully aware of what was happening and the plan was put into action under instructions from certain party bosses in Moscow in order to discredit another party boss.
 The hunt was filmed with a dated film.
 The camera was sealed.
 Clothes marked with radio isotopes were to help with detecting the location of the camera.